laneazzi/2143-OOP-AYEDUN/ASSIGNMENTS/Final Project/Readme.md

 ## How to use my 1-bit mini plague.inc (Pandemic Sim)

 I am using the SIR model.
 This program calculates R which is the average number of people infected by a single person during that persons "infectious" stage.
+To run this code, you can pull this repo, or just copy my code.
+Make sure python and pip are installed.

 Simulation Variables can be altered in the config.json file.